SatireLabs/SolPunks-Truth-Project/README.md

 We know that Tractor directly copied from CryptoPunks.
 So maybe do some cross-butt analysis to determine key features of Tractor's SolPunks.

-We also looking releasing images of all 10,000 REAL "Dumb" SolPunks.
+We also released images of all 10,000 REAL "Dumb" SolPunks.
 So you can see what greatness looks like 😎.
 And so you can see they're not butts.

 ![Our Partners](assets/brand-support.png)